tprasadtp/protonvpn-docker/README.md

         --mount type=bind,src=<absolute-path-to-key-file>,dst=/etc/protonwire/private-key,readonly \
         ghcr.io/tprasadtp/protonwire:latest
     ```

-    > **Warning**
+> [!IMPORTANT]
 >
 > - To publish additional ports from other containers using this VPN, it **MUST** be done
 >   on the `protonwire` container!
 > - `--sysctl` and `--cap-add` flags are important! without these, container cannot create
 > or manage WireGuard interfaces or routing.
 > - docker rootless should also work just fine for most users, but is considered experimental.

 - To use VPN in other container(s), use `--net=container:protonwire` flag.
 For example, we can run caddy to proxy `https://ip.me/` via VPN.
 Visiting http://localhost:8000, or `curl http://localhost:8000` should show VPN's country and IP address.